imt-mobisyst/pkg-multibot/README.md

 > [!NOTE]
 > All of the following options are DDS QoS options but can be configured inside ROS2.
 However, there are more policies, such
-> as `Partition`, `GroupData`... that are only accessible at the DDS level (by changing the default configuration file
+> as `Partition`, `GroupData` etc. that are only accessible at the DDS level (by changing the default configuration file
 > `FASTRTPS_DEFAULT_PROFILES_FILE`)

 > See [Documentation](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/manuals/connext_dds/getting_started/cpp11/intro_qos.html)